sam-warren/devops-platform-workshops/workshop-labs/docs/openshift201/02_building_openshift_templates.md

 - Continue to reapply the same file and review the output; it's clear there is still too much "specific" detail in the manfest
 - Edit the manifest to make it more "generic"

   - Remove any references to:
     - last applied configuration annotations (just to keep the file clean)
     - creationTimestamp
     - generation
     - clusterIP
     - namespace
     - resourceVersion
     - selflink
     - uid
     - status

 - Remove the objects again and apply the manifest more than once (this should succeeed with `unchanged` showing up when no changes are made)

 ```
-oc delete all,configmap -l app=[username]-grafana
+oc delete all,configmap -l app=samwarren-grafana
 oc apply -f grafana_template.yaml
 oc apply -f grafana_template.yaml
 ```

 ## Create a Template for Grafana

 With the above content added to a manifest with all items in a list, it can be parameterized into a template object.
 Using an existing template for reference (such as the one explored in previous labs), build a template for Grafana.

 The following code can be used as an example:

 ```
 apiVersion: template.openshift.io/v1